developmentseed/scoreboard/deployment/centos/README.md

 - Tasking Manager for campaign management · [Install Guide](https://github.com/hotosm/tasking-manager#installation)
 - OSM Teams for team management · [Install Guide](https://github.com/developmentseed/osm-teams/#installation)

+### Pre-populate users
+In case it is available, Scoreboard can pull from a CSV to seed the database (instead of relying solely on login).
+The CSV is of the form `id,display_name,email,status,full_name,country`.
+The URL to the CSV can be added as part of the environment variables (see below).

 ## Provisioning

 These instructions will allow you to run the Scoreboard API and UI server on a CentOS single machine.
 We recommend separating the database on another machine or